From Beyond the Grave

 Tuesday 10th June 2014

 “Please, take your time, Alan.”
 Bryce nodded and sat with his back straight, and hands clasped on the solicitor’s large desk.
 The two men had known each other since childhood.
-Both were thirty-five; within a few months of each other in age.
-Both were a little under six feet, but where Alan had succumbed to a relaxed, comfortable lifestyle, Bryce had maintained his physical fitness.
+Both were thirty-five and a little under six feet, but where Alan had succumbed to a relaxed, comfortable lifestyle, Bryce had maintained his physical fitness.

 Bryce took a pen from an inside pocket.
 He signed and dated the confirmation sheet the solicitor placed in front of him.
 “Thank you, Alan.
 I’m satisfied all is in order.”